bosskabouter/volatalk/README.md

 Once a Peer found another Peer, no other servers are needed for their communication during the existence of their WebRTC session.

-In order to find each other and establish these sessions, peers register on a [WebRTC Signalling server](https://webrtc.org/).
+In order to find each other and establish these sessions, peers register on a [WebRTC Signaling server](https://webrtc.org/).
 PeerJS (https://peerjs.com/) is a reference implementation server and can be installed anywhere.
 They also offer the default instance https://0.peerjs.com/.

 The Signaling server used in VolaTALK client is available on https://peer.pm:999.
 Currently the client does not allow the user to choose between available signaling servers.
 See [VolaTALK Server](#volatalk-server) for more information.